 Choose a link from the list below to learn more about how a family court arrives at a child custody ruling.
 This section looks at the common factors a family court will consider in determining custody and the child's best interests.
 Below you can also find links to helpful FAQs.

 Determining the Child's Primary Caretaker

-A major factor in deciding who gets custody of a child after a divorce is the determination of who the primary caretaker is.
-This is the parent who not only does the majority of child care tasks, such as shuttling to school or cooking meals, but also the one with the closest emotional bond.
-If the two parents are able to come to a mutually agreeable decision on their own, then the courts need not intervene (they will simply approve any reasonable plan).
+Determining the primary caretaker is a major factor in deciding who gets custody of a child.
+The primary caretaker is the parent who not only does the majority of childcare tasks, such as shuttling to school or cooking meals, but also has the closest emotional bond with the child.
+If the two parents can independently come to a mutually agreeable decision, the courts need not intervene.
+The court will simply approve any reasonable plan.